viewar/documentation/docs/tutorials/manuals/guidebot_placenote.md

 ##### Device requirements

-- An iOS, ARKit compatible device - more about compatibility in our [Documentation](https://viewar.gitbooks.io/sdk-documentation/hardware.html#supported-hardware).
+- An iOS, ARKit compatible device - see: [supported hardware](/docs/sdk/advanced_guides/hardware).
 - Up-to-date version of the ViewAR SDK App (available from the App Store (iOS)).
-  <br>You can use our sample demo App ID: **guidebot.placenote.demo**, version: **100**.
+  You can use our sample demo App ID: **guidebot.placenote.demo**, version: **100**.

 ##### What you'll do

 - Configure the Placenote tracking.
-- Define POIs \(Points Of Interest\) through the GuideBOT App.
+- Define POIs (Points Of Interest) through the GuideBOT App.
-- Define Paths \(for the users to follow\) through the GuideBOT App.
+- Define Paths (for the users to follow) through the GuideBOT App.

 #### Let's get started!